peehpimentel/tcc-tads/README.md

 ### **Install all dependencies:**

 - Run this command to install all dependencies: pip install -r requirements.txt
+- After installed all dependencies make django migrations with python manage.py makemigrations
+- Migrate all the changes with python manage.py migrate
+- Run django server with python manage.py runserver
+- Open your browser and navigate to [http://localhost:8000/](http://localhost:8000/) or [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

 # **STEP-BY-STEP GUIDE TO USE THE MAP**